 While survival isn’t exactly on the line for most of us, it still makes sense to prepare for winter.
 If you live up north I hear that there’s this odd, powdery, white water that falls from the skies and makes snow tires a must.
 Down in Florida we still have (shudder) “snow birds” making our roads equally, if not more dangerous, than actual snow.
 No matter where you live you have those dreaded and wonderful winter holidays: Thanksgiving, Christmas (Yule), and New Year’s (the solar one).
 My father (a psychologist) always called these three holidays “the Trinity of Self-Loathing,” since it’s the time of year when life can get very emotionally difficult.
 It’s hard for me as an introvert because it’s the time of year that my house is suddenly full of people – help!
 No matter what our “winter” is – literal, financial (holiday shopping), or of the soul – the Mourning Moon reminds us to prepare.

 Full Moon in Taurus

 Taurus is a very physical sign, a grounded, practical Earth sign, interested in tactile things, the good things in life, and prosperity.
 A Taurus wants it all and is willing to work for it, as well as being very loyal, stable, and tenacious.
-Taurus is ruled by Venus, making this full moon an excellent time to work on love, as well as real estate, money, or material acquisition.
-Since November’s full moon is all about preparing for winter, the Taurus full moon gives us the opportunity to batten down the financial hatches and get ready for the cold (and expensive) months ahead.
+Taurus is ruled by Venus, making this full moon an excellent time to work on self-love, as well as real estate, money, or material acquisition.
+Since November’s Full Moon is all about preparing for winter, the Taurus Full Moon gives us the opportunity to batten down the financial hatches and get ready for the cold (and expensive) months ahead.